Micahnd/Profit-Drivers-and-Trends-in-the-US-and-UK-Film-Industry-2010-2023/README.md

 - Average runtime dipped in 2020, suggesting a shift in movie production strategies on same year due to constraints.
 - Average rating remained relatively unaffected in 2020, indicating that audiences adapted to the changes in movie production, prioritizing other factors over runtime for that year.
-- The post-2020 surge in average runtime and rating implies a potential shift towards more complex, high-quality storytelling further conforming to the quality over quantity insight.
+- The post-2020 surge in average runtime and rating implies a potential shift towards more complex, high-quality storytelling, further conforming to the quality over quantity insight.

 ## Conclusion

-This analysis has uncovered significant trends and insights in the US(United States Of America) and UK(United Kingdom) film industries from 2010 to 2023.
+This analysis has uncovered trends and insights in the US(United States Of America) and UK(United Kingdom) film industries from 2010 to 2023.
 A strong correlation between budget and profit suggests that production companies with higher budgets tend to generate more profit.
 However, the 2020 dip in profits, coinciding with the COVID-19 pandemic, reveals a more complex relationship between budget allocation, production strategies, and profitability.

 The pandemic's impact on the industry led to reduced movie productions, changed consumer behavior and a temporary profit dip.
 Despite these, companies adapted by shifting their budget allocation towards more expensive, high-quality productions.

-Findings suggest budget is key, but genre and audience reception significantly impact profitability.
+Findings suggest budget is key, but genre and audience reception hugely impact profitability.
 The post-2020 surge in runtime and rating implies a shift towards complex storytelling by companies in a bid to survive the impact of the pandemic.

-This analysis provides valuable insights for film industry stakeholders, highlighting the importance of adapting to changing market conditions, diversifying production strategies, and investing in quality productions to ensure long-term profitability.
+This analysis provides valuable insights for film industry stakeholders, showcasing the importance of adapting to changing market conditions, diversifying production strategies, and investing in quality productions to ensure long-term profitability.

 ## Recommendations